DDuongQuangMinh/Ethical_hacking-Assignment/ethical_hacking.md

 - Directory Modification: Using LDAP to add, delete, or modify AD objects.

 #### 2.2.3.3 NTLM (NT LAN Manager).
+NTML is one of the old protocols applied before Kerboros.

 ##  2.3 What is HoneyPot?